 The Institute will take place on the campus of Tufts University, in the Boston area, from June 15-20, 2020.
 Participants are expected to attend the Frontiers of Democracy conference with approximately 120 other scholars and practitioners.

 The organizer and Principal Investigator on the project is Peter Levine (Tufts’ Tisch College of Civic Life and Department of Political Science).

 The institute's 2019 speakers and visitors included: Valeria Sinclair Chapman (Purdue), Archon Fung (Harvard), Taeku Lee (Berkeley), Robert Lieberman (Johns Hopkins), Jamila Michener (Cornell), Amy Cabrera Rasmussen (Cal State-Long Beach), Pearl Robinson (Tufts), and Rogers Smith (University of Pennsylvania).
 Also involved with the Institute were Amanda Grigg (APSA) and Hahrie Han (University of California Santa Barbara).

 Thanks to support from the APSA, participation in the Institute and the conference is free, and scholarships are available to defray costs of travel, food, and housing in dormitories on the Tufts campus.
 Applicants are expected to seek financial support from their home institution, but admission to the Institute for Civically Engaged Research will not be affected by financial need.

-To apply, please complete this form by March 31.
+A call for applications will go out in December 2019.
 It will ask for 1) your name, your institution, and program of study or current employment; 2) your reasons for interest in the Institute; 3) your background in political science research and in civically engaged research; 4) your areas of special research interest; and 5) your demographics.
 You are also asked to upload your CV and your unofficial academic transcript if you are a current graduate student or earned a PhD within the last five years.